ngfblog/parcelbeacon/README.md

 The installer pulls `ghcr.io/ngfblog/parcelbeacon:latest` and installs the Unraid XML template.
 The persistent appdata directory is assigned to Unraid's standard `nobody:users` ownership (`99:100`).
+The installer uses the image currently published to GHCR; extracting new project files alone does not update that image.

 ## Docker Compose installation